loganjordon/tale/_posts/2020-11-13-objective-morality.md

 ## Repent and Trust

-Right now, if you haven't...
+If you haven't...

 1. Repented of your sin, and turned from your wicked ways
 2. Put your faith and trust in Jesus Christ

 ...then you have a guilty standing before Almighty God.
 But that can change today, in this very hour.

-All you have to do is repent—meaning express true remorse for all of your sins, and turn away from doing them—and put your faith and trust in Jesus Christ, the same way you'd put your trust in a parachute if you jumped from an airplane.
+All you have to do is repent—meaning express true remorse for all of your sins, rejecting a sinful lifestyle—and put your faith and trust in Jesus Christ, the same way you'd put your trust in a parachute if you jumped from an airplane.
 You don't just shrug your shoulders and jump out of the plane, hoping the parachute works.
 No, you trust in it, knowing with faith that it's going to safely drop you at a slow speed of 5 mph instead of 70 mph.

 Would you please come to Christ today?

 Your desires to follow a subjective morality based on feelings will melt away if you trust in Christ.
 You will pass from death to life, and your moral worldview will be built on objective truth!

-But better than that, you'll have a right legal standing with God, because Jesus has paid your debt, and he'll grant you eternal life with him as a free gift.
+But, better than that, you'll have a right legal standing with God, because Jesus has paid your debt, and he'll grant you eternal life with him as a free gift.

-[Send me a message]({{ '/contact' | prepend: site.base_url }}) if you repented and put your trust in Jesus today!
+[Send me a message]({{ '/contact' | prepend: site.base_url }}) if you repented and put your trust in Jesus today.

-As for the rest of you, have a wonderful rest of your day, and may God bless you.
+As for the rest of you, have a wonderful rest of your day, and may God bless you!